 What’s more common is that you spend that $100, only earn $20 (or even $0!), meaning you lost money on that campaign.

-The next “proper” step would be to optimize your page.
+If you lost $80 like in the example above, the next “proper” step would be to optimize your page.
 So on the second day, you also set your ad spend to $100, and hopefully you earn $30 instead of $20 like on the previous day.
 After some days or weeks of tweaking your ad settings, ad copy, and landing page, you finally have a campaign that earns a net profit.
 It took some initial investment, but now you can rinse and repeat this ad for similar topics.

 The main advantage to paid traffic is that you get instant results.
 Within a day you can be sending hundreds of visitors to a single page on your website.
 You have full control of the traffic flow, and can tweak or test things on the fly.